AinaUmpar/ETHAssesment/README.md

 ## 3rd Code

 You must enter an address and a value that corresponds to the function that raises the overall supply by that number and increases the balance of the address by that amount in the mint section.
-Because it includes a parameter, it should have an address and a value (I did underscore address and underscore value (_address, _value) to distinguish the parameters from the regular values)
+Because it includes a parameter, it should have an address and a value.
+I put underscore address and underscore value to distinguish the parameters from the regular values.

 ```javascript